dogweather/repo-health-check/README.md

 # Repo Health Check

-A completely client-side browser-based repo analyzer: Is it well managed?
+A Javascript+Coffeescript browser-based repo analyzer: Is it well managed?
 Does it want help? **Does it _accept_ help?**

+This app runs completely in the web browser to avoid problems with the GitHub API rate limits.

 [The Issues](https://github.com/dogweather/repo-health-check/issues) show the development roadmap.
 Brainstorming is [happening on the